rschramm9/MOTUS_KIOSK/documentation/FINAL_DEPLOYMENT_WINDOWS_README.md

-### 3.0 - Make user MOTUS_KIOSK auto start kiosk gui on login
+### 3.0 - Make user MOTUS_USER auto start kiosk gui on login

 The kiosk gui that the user sees is displayed by OpenKiosk which is a completely locked down display so the public can not access anything on the computer except the gui we show them.
-We want the kiosk to start up automatically when the MOTUS_KIOSK user logs in.
+We want the kiosk to start up automatically when the MOTUS_USER user logs in.

 It must open in its "own shell" - not the normal explorer.exe shell to prevent the user from being able to access the windows desktop or other applications such as cmd.exe

-**3.1** Log in as MOTUS_KIOSK
+**3.1** Log in as MOTUS_USER

-3.2 First we need to find the MOTUS_KIOSK ‘security identifier’ or SID.
+3.2 First we need to find the MOTUS_USER ‘security identifier’ or SID.

-·   	- you must be logged in as user=MOTUS_KIOSK
+·   	- you must be logged in as user=MOTUS_USER

 ·   	- Open a CMD.exe window

 ·		- Type the command :  wmic useraccount get name,sid

-· 		- Look at results to locate the Sid for MOTUS_KIOSK
+· 		- Look at results to locate the Sid for MOTUS_USER

 .
 Example:  S-1-5-21-195043977-3097296022-4082461035-1012